-Ghana Securities Industry Association rejects debt exchange programme
+Ghana Securities Industry Association rejects Debt Exchange programme

-The Ghana Securities Industry Association (GSIA) has rejected the debt exchange programme announced by the Minister of Finance, Ken Ofori-Atta.
+The Ghana Securities Industry Association (GSIA) has rejected the debt exchange program announced by the Minister of Finance, Ken Ofori-Atta.

 “It is our intention to engage the MoF on our concerns and reservations.
 We, therefore, urge the investing public to continue to have confidence in us as we pursue this process.
 In this vein we entreat clients of our member firms to allow us to engage and then communicate the outcomes to enable them take the best decision on their investments,” a statement by the GSIA said on Wednesday.